 Recipe Chef Notes + Tips

-How To Reheat – You can absolutely heat this quickly in the microwave for :15 – :20 seconds or at 350° in the oven for 3-5 minutes or just until warm.
+How to Reheat – You can absolutely heat this quickly in the microwave for 15 to 20 seconds or at 350° in the oven for 3-5 minutes or just until warm.

-Storing and Freezing: Unfortunately, after being cooked they do not store that well in the refrigerator.
+Storing and Freezing: Unfortunately, after being cooked, they do not store well in the refrigerator.
 However, if you must cover them in a keep them in the refrigerator for up to 2 days.
-They do not freeze well and is not recommended.
+They do not freeze well and are not recommended.
 With all this being said, the dough will keep in the refrigerator overnight if you do not have time to make them the day of.

 Café Du Monde is the most traditional place in the United States to eat them at.